ckiee/inline-rust/README.md

 # inline-rust-IMPROVEDESSERED

-Don't use it
+Don't use this & don't allow execution of arbitraryryry rust
-Find another solution

 Go back to e621